-In this photo, as you can see, only part of the headstall is holding the keeper in place.
+In the photo below, as you can see, only part of the headstall is holding the keeper in place.
 Attaching via this method, however, is much faster and handy if you need to use your bridle on more than one horse using different bits.
-This attachment method makes the keeper faster to put on an remove.
+This attachment method makes the keeper faster to put on and remove.

 Why use a Full Cheek Snaffle with Keepers?